hkarn/HTML-CSS-JS-Webstandards-final-YHJUST16/README.md

 ### Report

-The basic layout and function of the input words stage was done first.
+The basic layout and function of the input words stage were done first.
 There was an issue with adapting the langage selector plugin for bootstrap to work inside a form.
 A solution was found by sending the value to the bootstrap dropdown item and to hidden form field when a selection is made via javascript.

 ### Notes